heptarch/heptarch.github.io/drafts/rbl2.md

 new ideas, and the ability to make a killer slide deck, i.e. to explain themselves clearly.
-Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap, particularly in some secondary domains.
+Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap in some secondary domains.
 <a href="https://heptar.ch/rbl1/#sec-1-4">Combinatorics
 favours</a> the notion that new ideas live in the gap between